Air France–KLM: 2010–2019: Stability

 On 4 May 2018, Jean-Marc Janaillac announced that he will be resigning as CEO of Air France–KLM, after employees rejected new salary package.

 On 16 August 2018, the Board of Directors of Air France–KLM announced the appointment of Benjamin Smith as new CEO.
 He took up his duties at Air France–KLM on 30 September 2018.

-On 26 February 2019, the Dutch government announced that it had "purchased 12.68 percent of shares in Air France-KLM" and "plans to build up its stake to around 14 percent".
+On 26 February 2019, the Dutch government announced that it had "purchased 12.68 percent of shares in Air France–KLM" and "plans to build up its stake to around 14 percent".

+2022–2024: CMA CGM alliance, Scandinavian Airlines investment

 In May 2022, Air France–KLM signed a strategic partnership with CMA CGM to develop their air cargo capacities together.
 CMA CGM is the parent company of CMA CGM Air Cargo which was founded in 2021.
-As part of the agreement CMA CGM may also acquire a stake up to 9% in the Franco-Dutch airline group.
+As part of the agreement CMA CGM acquired a 9% stake in Air France–KLM; however, this agreement was terminated by mutual agreement in January 2024 without change in the capital structure of the group.

+On 12 July 2023, Air France–KLM announced a 10-for-1 reverse stock split and an ISIN change on 31 August 2023.